Camping Hacks Part6

 The verdict: I'll let you know next summer!
 My fingers are crossed!

 Even if the sage works, I'll continue to rely on my head net.
-This mosquito head net is inexpensive and effective.
+This mosquito head net is inexpensive and effective and you get 2 nets included.

 Continue to Part 7